 Airport Shuttle Service

 Use the airport shuttle services directly from your hotel to the airport.
 It will take a bit longer, but you get door-to-door service.
-And it will be a less expensive way to travel compared to taking a taxi.
+And it will be a less expensive way to travel than a taxi.

 Stay in a major hotel and ask when booking if you can reserve seats on the airport transfer bus for your return journey to the airport.

-The Holiday Inn Golden Mile, the Kowloon Hotel, and the Park Hotel all have this bus service.
-Together with Langham Hong Kong, Royal Pacific Hotel, and the InterContinental Grand Stanford.
+The Holiday Inn Golden Mile, Kowloon, and Park Hotel have this bus service, along with Langham Hong Kong, Royal Pacific Hotel, and the InterContinental Grand Stanford.
 But check with your hotel when booking, as this is subject to change.